codota/tabnine-vscode/README.md

 ### **Privacy**

 Concerned about privacy and security?
-So do we!
+So are we!
 ​

 Your code’s privacy is our highest priority.
 Tabnine keeps your code completely private